 A. SUBMISSION OF CARGO DECLARATION DATA; DEADLINE FOR SAME.

-Pursuant to varied Customs regulations, Carrier is required to submit certain cargo declaration data for all cargo on board a vessel that will call in the United States (i.e., U.S. import cargo and foreign destination cargo remaining on board the vessel) to the U.S. Customs Service not later than 72 hours prior to the time the cargo is loaded on Carrier's vessel at each non-U.S. port of loading.
-In order to enable Carrier to comply with this requirement, except as provided in paragraph B of this rule, any person tendering cargo to Carrier that is to be transported to the United States or that will be on a vessel when that vessel calls in the United States must provide the following information regarding such cargo to Carrier in writing (including by electronic transmission) in sufficient time for Carrier to transmit the data to the Customs Service at least 72 hours prior to the loading of the cargo on Carrier's vessel.
-Failure to comply with these requirements will result in cargo not being loaded.
+Pursuant to varied Customs regulations, Carrier is required to submit certain cargo declaration data for all import and export cargo to and from the U.S. CBP Service at least 72 hours prior to the time the cargo is loaded on Carrier's vessel at each non-U.S. port of loading.
+In order to enable Carrier to comply with this requirement, except as provided in paragraph B of this rule, any entity tendering cargo to Carrier that is to be transported to or from the United States or that will be on a vessel when that vessel calls in the United States must provide the following information regarding such cargo to Carrier in writing (including by electronic transmission) in sufficient time for Carrier to transmit the data to the CBP Service at least 72 hours prior to the offloading/loading of the cargo on Carrier's vessel.
+Failure to comply with these requirements will result in cargo not being loaded and with penalties.

 1. A precise description of the cargo (or the 6-digit HTS number under which cargo is classified) and weight of the cargo or, for a sealed container, the shipper's declared description and weight of the cargo.
 The quantity of cargo shall be expressed in the lowest external packaging unit (e.g., a container containing 10 pallets with 200 cases shall be described as 200 cases).
 Generic descriptions, including, but not limited to, 'FAK,' 'General Cargo,' 'Chemicals,' 'Foodstuffs,' and terms such as 'Said to Contain' are NOT acceptable descriptions.

-2. Shipper's complete name and address, or the identification number issued to the shipper by the U.S. Customs Service upon implementation of the Automated Commercial Environment ('ACE').
+2. Shipper's complete name and address, or the identification number issued to the shipper by the U.S. CBP Service upon implementation of the Automated Commercial Environment ('ACE').